sebanc/brunch/README.md

 - broadcom_wl: enable this option if you need the broadcom_wl module,
 - iwlwifi_backport: enable this option if your intel wireless card is not supported natively in the kernel,
 - rtl8188eu: enable this option if you have a rtl8188eu wireless card,
+- rtl8723bu: enable this option if you have a rtl8723bu wireless card,
+- rtl8723de: enable this option if you have a rtl8723de wireless card,
 - rtl8821ce: enable this option if you have a rtl8821ce wireless card,
 - rtbth: enable this option if you have a RT3290/RT3298LE bluetooth device,
 - acpi_power_button: try this option if long pressing the power button does not display the power menu,
 - alt_touchpad_config: try this option if you have touchpad issues,
 - alt_touchpad_config2: another option to try if you have touchpad issues,
 - disable_intel_hda: some Chromebooks need to blacklist the snd_hda_intel module, use this option to reproduce it,
+- internal_mic_fix: allows to forcefully enable internal mic on some devices,
 - asus_c302: applies asus c302 specific firmwares and fixes,
 - baytrail_chromebook: applies baytrail chromebooks specific audio fixes,
 - sysfs_tablet_mode: allow to control tablet mode from sysfs (`echo 1 | sudo tee /sys/bus/platform/devices/tablet_mode_switch.0/tablet_mode` to acivate it or use 0 to disable it),